 - The PharmD/MPH is open to Jefferson College of Pharmacy (JCP) students who have completed the PharmD degree.
 PharmD students may apply to the MPH program during their fourth year or within three years of graduation and may complete the degree on a full- or part-time basis.

 - Eligible JSP PharmD students can apply up to 24 credits of their pharmacy work to the 45-credit MPH degree.

 - The PharmD/MPH recognizes the growing synergy between pharmacy services and public health services and reflects the growing interest among professionals to seek graduate credentials in multiple disciplines.

 - For more information, contact the MPH Program Director at (215) 955-7312 or JCP at (215) 503-9087.

-Master of Social Services/MPH with the Graduate School of Social Work and Social Research (GSSWSR) of Bryn Mawr College
+Master of Social Services/MPH with the Graduate College of Social Work and Social Research (GSSWSR) of Bryn Mawr College

 - The MSS/MPH recognizes the long-standing synergy between social work and public health.
 It accommodates the growing interest of professionals to seek multiple degrees to enhance their skills in serving populations that depend on community-based teams of practitioners, researchers and policy makers well versed in health, social and legal services.

 - GSSWSR students may transfer up to 12 MSS credits to the MPH program.
 MPH students may transfer up to 3 courses (9 credits) into the GSSWSR program.

 - GSSWSR students can complete the dual degree in three years of full-time study, completing MSS coursework in the first and third years and MPH work in the second year.
 The MPH capstone project is completed during the third year.

 - JCPH students typically complete the MPH degree before applying to GSSWSR for the MSS degree.